Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

 \textbf{Quantitative Results:} We evaluate our approach on the PASLCD~\cite{galappaththige2025multi} benchmark following MV3DCD~\cite{galappaththige2025multi} and adopt four baselines for comparison.
-First, we include the \textit{Feature Diff.} baseline, which infers a change mask considering the differences between dense DINOv2~\cite{oquab2023dinov2} features.
-Second, we use MV3DCD’s zero-shot variant (MV3DCD-ZS), which fuses complementary cues from feature- and structure-aware masks~\cite{galappaththige2025multi}.
-We further incorporate our uncertainty-guidance into MV3DCD’s multi-view fusion framework and finally couple it with the existing state-of-the-art online pose-agnostic SCD approach, Online-SCD~\cite{galappaththige2025changes}.
-As shown in \cref{tab:scd_comparison}, uncertainty-guidance consistently improves pose-agnostic SCD performance, yielding higher F1 scores and mIoU across all baselines.
+First, we include the \textit{Feature Diff.} baseline, which infers a change mask from differences between dense DINOv2~\cite{oquab2023dinov2} features.
+Second, we use MV3DCD’s zero-shot variant (MV3DCD-ZS), which fuses cues from feature- and structure-aware masks~\cite{galappaththige2025multi}.
+We further incorporate our uncertainty guidance into MV3DCD’s multi-view fusion framework and finally couple it with the existing state-of-the-art online pose-agnostic SCD approach, Online-SCD~\cite{galappaththige2025changes}.
+As shown in \cref{tab:scd_comparison}, uncertainty-guidance consistently improves pose-agnostic SCD performance, yielding higher F1 scores and mean Intersection-over-Union (mIoU) across all baselines.